1. Prerequisites of becoming a Specialist Foster Carer

 - Personal references

 - Ex-partner checks where children are involved

-As Centacare is a specialist program alongside the competency based assessment a psycho-social report will be written and presented to an internal panel prior to a recommendation being made to Carer Registration for final approval.
+As Centacare is a specialist program alongside the competency based assessment a psycho-social summary will be written and presented to an internal panel prior to a recommendation being made to Carer Registration for final approval.

 Centacare runs ‘Shared Stories Shared Lives’ training sessions prior to a person’s approval as a foster carer.
 This is the official training package for foster carers used across South Australia.
 Shared Stories Shared Lives consists of 9 separate modules of around 2 hours each (18 hrs approximately) and covers issues relating to children in care (e.g. grief, loss, attachment, abuse and trauma).
 The modules usually take place over two weekend days and one weekday evening session.
 It is a requirement that carers complete training prior to being approved as a carer.